Cartan Actions of Higher Rank Abelian Groups and their Classification: Topological Cartan actions and geometric brackets

-\begin{definition} A transitive, locally free action of $\R^k$ on a compact finite-dimensional metric space $(X,d)$ is said to be a {\normalfont topological Cartan action} if there is a set $\Delta \subset (\R^k)^*$ (called the weights of the action) and a collection of locally free H\"older flows $\set{\eta^\chi : \chi \in \Delta}\setminus\set{0}$ satisfying the following properties:
+\begin{definition} action of $\R^k$ on a compact metric space $(X,d)$ with the following structures: a set $\Delta \subset (\R^k)^*$ (called the weights of the action) and a collection of H\"older flows $\set{\eta^\chi : \chi \in \Delta}$. { We will call the elements of $\R^k \setminus \bigcup_{\chi \in \Delta} \ker \chi$ the {\normalfont Anosov elements} of the action, and the orbit foliations of the $\eta^\chi$ the {\normalfont coarse Lyapunov foliations}.} We say that the action is a {\normalfont topological Cartan action} if satisfies the following additional properties: